-HEPA is an acronym for "high efficiency particulate air".
-Basically HEPA is a type of filter that can trap a large amount of very small particles that other vacuum cleaners would simply recirculate back into the air of your home.
+HEPA is an acronym for high efficiency particulate air.
+Basically, HEPA is a type of filter that can trap a large amount of very small particles that other vacuum cleaners would simply recirculate back into the air of your home.
 HEPA vacuums are recommended for minimizing dust, dander, and other common allergens in homes where people suffer from allergies and respiratory conditions.
 But just because a filter or vacuum bag says "HEPA" doesn't mean you're getting true HEPA performance.

 True or Absolute HEPA Filters

-HEPA type or HEPA like filters may be made in similar ways to true HEPA filters and may even resemble them.
-They do not have to meet the same standards as true or absolute HEPA filters.
-They often capture only 85 to 90 percent of particles and that percent can fall even lower for particles of 1 micron and below.
-HEPA type filters are less expensive than true or absolute HEPA filters.
+HEPA-type filters may be made in similar ways to true HEPA filters and may even resemble them.
+However, they do not have to meet the same standards as true or absolute HEPA filters.
+Many filters sold as HEPA may capture only 85 to 90 percent of all particles, and that percent can fall even lower for particles of 1 micron and below.

 Telling the Difference

 Look for the serial number and test results printed on true or absolute HEPA filters.

 Make sure that the test results at 0.3 microns are 99.97 percent or above.
 The size of 0.3 microns is the testing standard because most filters will perform better with both smaller and larger particles.
 Also, most household allergens are 0.3 microns or larger.

 It's important to note that a HEPA vacuum is designed for HEPA performance and may be a bagged or bagless model.